stanislowskij/senior-seminar/README.md

 # Assessing Flaws in CAPTCHA Security through Progress in AI

+This repository contains the materials for my senior seminar project in computer science.
+It includes the final paper as published in December 2025 and slideshow as presented in November 2025.
+This project was the culmination of my studies at University of Minnesota Morris, and was the final step in obtaining my B.A. in Computer Science (expected May 2026).
+The presentation can be found [here](/slides/slides.pdf), and the final paper is [here](/seminar-paper-final.pdf).

+The focus of my seminar topic is the role of CAPTCHAs in modern web security.
+In particular, I focus on [recent research](https://ieeexplore.ieee.org/document/9797367) by Ilias Tsingenopoulos et al. demonstrating that modern CAPTCHA tools which use metric-based fingerprinting techniques, such as Google's reCAPTCHA v3, are ineffective tools for blocking malicious automated web traffic, proven via novel reinforcement learning techniques.

+My presentation and paper received a gold star ⭐ distinction from computer science faculty, indicating strong organization, clarity, and application of presentation techniques.

+The full list of presenters at the Fall 2025 Senior Seminar conference, which includes my talk and paper, can be found [here](https://umm-csci.github.io/senior-seminar/seminars/fall2025/).

+---

 **Abstract**.
-Protecting the internet from the threat of malicious bot activity is a persistent and ever-growing problem as AI tools become more powerful and prevalent over time.
-To that end, tests are employed across many websites in the form of CAPTCHAs, short challenges designed to identify and mitigate unwanted artificial traffic.
-This technology is important for web security as a whole, and yet, as computational models become more sophisticated, its effectiveness only wanes.
-This paper examines recent research on growing concerns over CAPTCHA security, focusing in particular on Google's widely used reCAPTCHA v3, and explores how it may be reinforced against future attacks over time.
+Protecting the internet from the threat of malicious bot activity is an important problem as AI tools become more powerful and commonplace over time.
+To that end, security measures are employed across websites in the form of CAPTCHAs, short challenges designed to identify and block fake web traffic.
+Yet, they become less effective over time as AI becomes more powerful, and thus more capable of solving them.
+This paper examines recent research on the threat to CAPTCHA security posed by current AI models and how this security can be reinforced over time, focusing primarily on Google’s reCAPTCHA v3.

-This repository contains the materials for my senior seminar project at the University of Minnesota Morris, as part of the final phase of obtaining my B.A. in Computer Science.
-The project contains a paper component and a presentation component.
-The presentation can be found [here](/slides/slides.pdf), and the final paper can be found :warning: here (WIP).

-My presentation for this project received a gold star ⭐ distinction from computer science faculty, indicating strong organization, clarity, and presentation techniques.